slatedocs/slate/source/includes/acts/get_api.md

 ### 11. Operation Table

 All data from the Operation table will be returned from the endpoint below.
-You can optionally fetch specific data by including the operation ids, operation type ids, emission type ids, emission category ids, unit ids, equipment ids, last modified start date and last modified end date.
+You can optionally fetch specific data by including the operation Ids, operation type Ids, emission type Ids, emission category Ids, unit Ids, equipment Ids, last modified start date and last modified end date.
 The Operation endpoint supports pagination.

 > Example Request